johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-automate-zone-cuts-via-ddns-00.md

 and it is sent across a zone cut (i.e. the child sends it to the parent), it acts as a glorified generalized NOTIFY.

-The DDNS update in this case is essentially a message that says "some data has changed; this is the exact change; here is the proof that the change is authentic, please verify this signature".
+The DDNS update in this case is essentially a message that says:

+	"the delegation information for this child zone has changed; here is the exact change; here is the proof that the change is authentic, please verify this signature"

 # Terminology